Frequently Asked Questions

 Q. Are tickets for the sand sculpting event valid for admission to any other event on the Embarcadero?

-A. No. Tickets for the U.S. Sand Sculpting Challenge and Dimensional Art Exposition are valid for the event on the ‘B’ Street cruise terminal pier only.
+A. No. Tickets for the U.S. Sand Sculpting Challenge and Dimensional Art Exposition are valid for the events on the Broadway Pier and Landing only.

 Q. Is the event handicap-accessible?

 A. Yes.
-Drop off your handicapped very close to our event gate in the parking lane by the water just north of the cruise terminal, 1140 North Harbor Drive, San Diego, CA 92101.
-Enter this area at Ash Street and drive south to the end.
+Drop off your handicapped very close to our event gate in the parking lane in front of the Broadway Pier, 1000 North Harbor Drive, San Diego, CA 92101.

 Do’s and Dont’s